santa-dev/santa-sim/test/README.md

 "Test" suffix to the test class.
 Each test method should be annotated with a `@Test`

-	public void multiplicationOfZeroIntegersShouldReturnZero() {
-	    ...
-	}

 ## Running JUnit tests

 The Eclipse IDE provides support for executing your tests interactively.

-To run a test, select the class which contains the tests, right-click on it and select Run-as → JUnit Test.
+To run a test, select the class which contains the tests, right-click and select Run-as → JUnit Test.
 This starts JUnit and executes all test methods in this class.
+JUnit tests can be run under the debugger by selecting Debug-as → JUnit Test.